slax0rr/jquery.avgrund.js/README.md

 	onLoad: function (elem) { ... }, // set custom call before popin is inited..
 	onUnload: function (elem) { ... }, // ..and after it was closed
 	afterComplete: function (elem) { ... }, // fire after the popin has been loaded and displayed
+	title: false, // if set to a string, the title will be displayed in the popin
 	template: 'Your string content goes here..' // or function (elem) { ... }, or selector $('.content') });
 ```